AbrahamFergie/chavalrous-tortoise/README.md

     []diGraph.getSeparatedVertices()        // returns an array of all the vertices that are separated from the graph.
     []diGraph.removeVertex('v1')            // removes an existing vertex and all its directions (the incoming and outgoing).
     []diGraph.count()                       // returns the number of vertices in the graph.

+#Quality Rubric:

+  Clear and readable code:

+    Variables, functions, css classes, etc. are meaningfully named (no comments exist in code to explain functionality - the names serve that function)
+    Clear and useful README

+    Repository includes a README file with installation and setup instructions.

+  Proper dependency management:

+    There is a command to install dependencies (e.g. npm install) and it is specified in the installation and setup instructions of the README.

+  Good project management

+     Commit messages are concise and descriptive.
+     Each commit has a specific scope, and does not include unrelated code.
+     All features are added via pull requests.
+     Every pull request has a description summarizing the changes made.
+     Every pull request has been reviewed with Prrr.

+  Testing

+   Code is sufficiently covered with a unit test suite